TiaMcDowell/CurseOfStrahdNotes/docs/notes/Events/Tarroka Card Readings.md

+# Tarroka Card Readings
-The Tarroka Card Readings reading that happened in [[Vasani camp 1]], the outcome is as follows
+The Tarroka Card Readings reading that happened in [[Vastani camp 1]], the outcome is as follows

 **Holy Symbol: "I see a fallen house guarded by a great stone dragon.
 Look to the highest peak."**
 - It is [[Argynvostholt]], found the holy amulet